-What is an Surprise Approach intervention?
-Surprised intervention approach is focusing on care, bringing families and loved one’s together with the help from an interventionist.
+What is a Surprise Approach intervention?
+Surprised intervention approach is focusing on care, bringing families and loved ones together with the help from an interventionist.
 For some of these people, denial is to blame for this addiction complacency.
 They may believe deep down inside, that they’re not really addicted at all and that everyone around them is simply exaggerating the scope of the problem.

 - Focusing on alcoholism, and drug addictions focusing on care for the untreated person

-- Brining family and a professional together breaks down the cycle of denial for the untreated person
+- Bringing family and a professional together breaks down the cycle of denial for the untreated person

 - 80% of persons that are in denial does not look for treatment resources

-- 85% of persons will entered treatment on the day of the surprise intervention approach
+- 85% of persons will enter treatment on the day of the surprise intervention approach

-- 15% will enter treatment 2-weeks after an interventions with bottom lines from family members
+- 15% will enter treatment 2-weeks after interventions with bottom lines from family members

 Studies have showed that 90 days of treatment for patients and families has better long-term outcomes for treating the whole family.
 Facilitation of education, family consultation, patient monitoring, and case management with selected treatment center helps to break down the patterns of addictive behaviors within the family system.

-The data have indicated that the first 90 days of post treatment are the most important aspects to become education about addiction and/or mental health and gain recovery resources .
+The data have indicated that the first 90 days of post-treatment are the most important aspects to become educated about addiction and/or mental health and gain recovery resources.
 The transition of leaving inpatient, outpatient treatment can be overwhelming and challenging to practice skills and tools learned in treatment, to take it and practice in daily life.
-At Interventions Canada, we provide 24/7 support with a comprehensive and personalize support services.
+At Interventions Canada, we provide 24/7 support with comprehensive and personalize support services.

 • Understanding triggers to use substances